What are Concrete Piers?

 - They can be designed to carry virtually any load.

-Advanced Foundation Repair offers a transferable 10 year warranty on its concrete piers.
+Advanced Foundation Repair offers a transferable 10-year warranty on its concrete piers.
 There are no ifs, ands, or buts; the warranty remains valid for up to 10 years as long as it is transferred from owner to owner.
+The other foundation repair companies in Fort Worth, TX cannot offer this same peace of mind.

 It is simple, concrete piers will last as long as your concrete foundation.